thaunghtike-share/nixtune/README.md

 # Acksin STRUM

-Tool to gather quick stats about a machine including metrics on CPU, IO, Memory, Networking, etc. to help quickly debug and locate common problems.
+Tool to diagnose issues on the machine quickly.
+It includes system and process information about CPU, IO, Memory, Networking, Limits, etc. to help debug and assess problems.

 ## Use Case

-DevOps people turn to tools ls =vmstat=, =free=, =/proc= fs, etc. to quickly figure out what the issues are with a Linux and UNIX machines.
+System Admins turn to tools like `vmstat`, `free`, `top`, `ps`, etc. to quickly figure out what the issues are with a Linux and UNIX machines.
 However, as common as these tools are they are still limited insofar as they need to be strung togehter to give a complete picture of what is happening.

-If a MySQL machine is high CPU your workflow may be running =top= to see what the CPUs are like, =free= to see if the machine is swapping, =ss= to see if there are a lot of connections, etc.
+If a MySQL machine is high CPU your workflow may be running `top` to see what the CPUs are like, `free` to see if the machine is swapping, `ss` to see if there are a lot of connections, etc.

-Strum will give you a birds eye view of the system quickly.
+STRUM will give you a birds eye view of the system and a process quickly.

 ## Usage

+While the tool can be used without sudo there may be information that is left out because of lack of access.
+As such it is better to run the tool as `sudo`.

 ```
 sudo strum
 ```

-If you just want infor on a single PID run the following:
+If you just want info on a single PID run the following:

 ```
 sudo strum [pid]
 ```

-## Todo

-There are quite a few of these tasks done to make the tool useful but we want to make it complete.
-That means we want to make the data the is given to the user useful.

- - [X] Memory
- - [ ] Networking
- - [ ] IO
- - [ ] CPU
- - [ ] FDs
- - [ ] Process
-   - [ ] Memory
-   - [ ] Networking
-   - [ ] IO
-   - [ ] CPU
-   - [X] FDs

 ## Authors